Testing includes both pre-arrival and at-arrival testing, as well as ongoing screening of asymptomatic individuals

 - Students in high-density dormitory housing (Helen Hadley Hall and Harkness Hall) are required to be tested twice per week throughout the semester.

-- Students who do not live in high-density dormitory housing are not required to be retested but may obtain additional testing on a voluntary basis through the university testing program, up to one time per week.
+- Students who do not live in on-campus housing may obtain testing on a voluntary basis through the university testing program, up to twice weekly.

-- Students who have questions about the advisability and frequency of additional asymptomatic testing may call the COVID Campus Resource Line, which is staffed by health care professionals, at 203-432-6604.
+- Students who have questions about the advisability and frequency of additional asymptomatic testing may call the COVID Campus Resource Line at 203-432-6604.

 - Students who test positive through the university testing program will be referred for contact tracing and will be required to isolate in their residences until released by Yale Health.
 Medical monitoring and advice will be provided by Yale Health during isolation.
 See guidance for what to do while isolating: